anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 This document enhances
-Bootstrapping Remote Secure Key Infrastructure (BRSKI, {{RFC8995}}) to support end-to-end security and asynchronous operation of certficate enrollment.
+Bootstrapping Remote Secure Key Infrastructure (BRSKI, {{RFC8995}}) to support end-to-end security and asynchronous operation of certificate enrollment.

 Making BRSKI flexible on the certificate enrollment protocol being used, BRSKI-AE allows employing protocols such as CMP, where the origin of certificate